leondhallam/Django-app/README.md

 # Django-app
-This repository is for Django apps
+This is the repository for Django-app for DCBS Module